akeneo/pim-docs/cookbook/catalog/product/save.rst

 In Enterprise Edition, with the WorkflowBundle features, the behavior is a bit more complex and you can use different Savers.

-The classic product saver with the same behaviour than in Community Edition.
+The classic product saver has the same behaviour as the Community Edition.

 .. code-block:: php

     $saver = $this->getContainer()->get('pim_catalog.saver.product');
     $saver->save($product);

-The delegating product saver, which checks the permissions of the current user to save the working copy (the community product) or to save a product draft.
+The delegating product saver checks the permissions of the current user to save the working copy (the community product) or to save a product draft.

 .. code-block:: php